Hoaxes in Singapore

 The first hoax reported in Singapore was in 1805, when the Bukit Timah Monkey Man was reported for the first time.
-Depending on the subject and type of the hoax, it's been reported to Singapore Police Force, there maybe an investigation by the Criminal Investigation Department and subsequently a possible a stern warning or prosecution by the AGC.
+Depending on the subject and type of the hoax, it's been reported to Singapore Police Force, there may be an investigation by the Criminal Investigation Department and subsequently a possible a stern warning or prosecution by the AGC.